MasterVito/SwS/README.md

 ```

 ## 🙏 Acknowledgement
 We sincerely appreciate the outstanding work of [BigMath](https://github.com/SynthLabsAI/big-math), [PromptCoT](https://github.com/zhaoxlpku/PromptCoT), and [veRL](https://github.com/volcengine/verl).
-The prompts used in the SwS framework are largely inspired by BigMath and PromptCoT, while the training code is adapted from the excellent veRL repository.
+Prompts used in the SwS framework are largely inspired by BigMath and PromptCoT, while the training code is adapted from the excellent veRL repository.